Maginador/CppND-TiaG/README.md

 `_Android and Windows_ are future candidates for long term`

 ## Building the Game
-    Install the dependency libraries
+* Install the dependency libraries
-    create a build folder
+* create a build folder
-    copy and paste the folders __fonts and assets (that are in the root of the project)__ inside it open terminal inside build folder
+* copy and paste the folders **'fonts' and 'assets' (that are in the root of the project)** inside it
+* open terminal inside build folder
-    run "cmake .."
+* run "cmake .."
-    run "make"
+* run "make"
-    run "./cpp-tiag" to play the game
+* run "./cpp-tiag" to play the game

 ## Using the Engine
     To be defined